-Haywood Community College is diligent in its attempt to make sure every student will find an educational environment that supports success.
-We recognize each student as a individual with unique needs and goals.
-A successful journey is our top priority and we are here to help along the way.
+Haywood Community College is very diligent in its attempt to make sure every student will find an educational environment where he/she can be successful.
+We realize that it is important to look at each student as an individual.
+Student success is our top priority.
+It is important that students know we are here to help them reach their goals.